VeinsOfTheEarth/RivGraph/docs/README.md

 Notes:

-- `environment.yml` is the canonical source/development environment.
+- `environment.yml` is the canonical development environment.
-- `environment-modern.yml` is a transition alias and should match it.
 - Generated docs should live under `docs/build/` and should not be committed.